 The discontent in the U.S. is more than palpable.
 Income and wealth inequality continue to soar.
 The middle class is getting hammered.
 Fifty million are poor.
 Americans are disheartened about the nation’s course.
-According to a new Gallup poll 82% of voters believe the country is on the wrong track.
+According to a new Gallup poll, 82% of voters believe the country is on the wrong track.
 Another poll from the Associated Press says one in four registered voters have hardly any confidence their vote will be counted.
 Both major presidential candidates have very high negatives.
 Many people are fed up with the choices the two major parties dish up.
 In the wake of the Bernie Sanders campaign and the spark it generated, there seems to be an opportunity for progressives to advance their ideas.

-Interview by David Barsamian.
+Interviewed by David Barsamian.

-Ralph Nader has spent a lifetime fighting on behalf of ordinary people.
-He has run for president four times.
-Life magazine ranks him as one of the most influential Americans of the twentieth century.
+Ralph Nader, a legendary figure, has spent a lifetime fighting on behalf of ordinary people.
+Life magazine ranked him as one of the most influential Americans of the twentieth century.
 The Atlantic named him one of the hundred most influential figures in U.S. history.
 Founder of Public Citizen, he is a long-time advocate for consumer safety and workers’ rights.
 He rose to fame in the 1960s when he took on General Motors and its unsafe Corvair car.
-His book Unsafe at Any Speed not only created a sensation but was instrumental in the enactment of the Motor Vehicle Safety Act.
+His 1965 book Unsafe At Any Speed not only created a sensation but also was instrumental in the enactment of the Motor Vehicle Safety Act.
 His efforts helped create the Environmental Protection Agency.
 He has exposed the misdeeds of the corporate sector as well as of the political system.
-In recent years he has been in the forefront of the struggles around NAFTA, the WTO, corporate welfare and single payer health care.
+In recent years he has led the struggles around NAFTA, the WTO, corporate welfare, and single-payer health care.
 He is the author of numerous books including Return to Sender, Unstoppable, To the Ramparts and Breaking Through Power.
 He is co-author of Fake President and Wrecking America.